 Blog layout and other stuff

-Blog traffic is not that much as expected.
+Blog traffic is not as much as expected.
 By the end of April 2020, there were only a total of 29 articles on the blog.
-17 articles were written when I first set this up last 2019 and then 12 new articles added in April.
+17 articles were written when I first set this up last 2019 and then 12 new articles were added in April.

 There were some articles though that I will also delete and merge since I’m not quite satisfied with them.